tdimitrov/tranqap/README.md

   * Running the script for multiple machines is a bit tedious.
 The captures can be started with a script, but one should be careful killing them.
   * The script needs to be modified in order to work on different targets.
 E.g. on one machine tcpdump can be run as regular user, on another it requires sudo, etc. So it is hard to run multiple captures on machines, requiring different authentication/permissions.

-## What is rpcap and how it solves the problem
+## What is tranqap and how it solves the problem
-rpcap is the bash script above on a very strong steroids.
+tranqap is the bash script above on a very strong steroids.
 It's main purpose is to implement the functionality of the script in more intelligent and robust way.
-But in the same time rpcap should be as lean and simple as possible.
+But in the same time tranqap should be as lean and simple as possible.

-rpcap is driven by three main principles:
+tranqap is driven by three main principles:
 1. Minimal dependencies and requirements for the target machine(s).
 2. Do not take over the role of another tool(s), just glue them toghether.
 3. Be simple, minimalistic and user friendly.

-What rpcap does:
+What tranqap does:
 1. Reads a list of remote targets and configuration parameters from a JSON file.
 Each config file represents an environment/project/task.
 2. A connection to each target is established over SSH.
 3. A capturer (e.g. tcpdump) is run on each target.